manningstinson/holbertonschool-low_level_programming/singly_linked_lists/README.md

 ![22](https://github.com/manningstinson/holbertonschool-low_level_programming/assets/104523090/2a2f99b9-eb74-4021-93e5-9a8530f9a9ea)
 # Singly Linked Lists

-## Data Structures
-Of course!
-Let's break down these basic concepts in a simple way:

 ## Data Definition:
 This is like giving a clear and simple description of something.
 It should be easy to understand and describe a single idea or thing.